The Sphynx is well-known as the cat with no fur. Who would desire such a cat you might ask? Many people!

-People are fascinated by Sphynx cats and give a variety of reasons for wanting to get one, though not all are well-informed choices.
+People are fascinated by Sphynx cats and give a variety of reasons for wanting to get one, though not all are informed choices.
 We explain what owning a Sphynx cat really involves and why many people might not want to get one after all.

-1. You want a cheap cat
+1. You want an unusual looking cat

-2. You can’t afford to heat your home 24-7
+2. You like an excuse to heat your home 24-7

 Like all cats, Sphynx cats need annual health checks along with booster vaccinations to protect them against diseases, even if they never go outside – so more expenses that some people can’t afford.